-If you are living on a tight budget, keeping your power and fuel bills under control can make a huge difference.
+If you are living on a tight budget, keeping your power and heating bills under control can make a huge difference.
 After paying the rent or mortgage, heating is one of the biggest expenses any family has.
-Therefore, keeping your fuel and power bills under control will make a huge difference to how much spare money you have left at the end of the month.
+Therefore, keeping your fuel, power and heating bills under control will make a huge difference to how much spare money you have left at the end of the month.

 Shop around for the best deal